kongware/ftor/README.md

 Please note that typed tuples must not be empty but have to contain at least 2 fields.

-### Tuple Arguments
+### Function Passing

-You can pass tuples to functions as usual:
+You can pass typed tuples to typed functions as usual:

 ```Javascript
 const fst = Fun(